-Director of the Public Policy Research Center
+Director, Public Policy Research Center

 Research Associate Professor in Public Policy Administration